-Our Peach, Chicken and Brie Quesadilla is perfect for summer and peach season with fresh basil, spicy sweet chili sauce and a Balsamic glaze drizzle.
+Perfect for summer or any weeknight meal, our Chicken Quesadillas Recipe with fresh basil, spicy sweet chili sauce, brie and a Balsamic glaze drizzle couldn’t be easier.
 So good!

 In the lazy hot days of summer, with some leftover chicken on hand and some juicy ripe peaches, you can have a snack, dinner or appetizer on the table in just over 10 minutes.
 I’m definitely good with that.

 There are hundreds of quesadilla combos to choose from of course.
 My main inspiration was peaches which have just come into season in Ontario Canada.
 I also had some chicken and brie in the fridge, so….
 The combination is really tasty and has a little bit of sweet heat if you care to add it.
 The outside is crispy.
 The inside is melty and delicious.
 And I think I mentioned how easy these quesadillas are to make.
 To make things even simpler, I use a bottled balsamic reduction glaze, but I’ve added instructions on how to make your own if you prefer.

 I love to serve these chicken quesadillas with a tropical fruit salad.